Skip to Main Content

 • Remove task words (also known as instruction words) from your assignment question - these are the words telling you what to do with the key concepts (e.g. analyse, compare, discuss)

-Check the Study Help guide below for more information on instruction words.
+Check the Assignment Support page in this guide for more information on instruction words and assignments.

 Test your knowledge